 How to create a game?

-- Set locations to the questions that are not location-specific.
+- Set locations to the tasks that are not location-specific.

 - Set finish location on “Locations” page.

-- Modify game’s settings (game name, welcome text, finish text, time limit, language, overwrite question timers if needed, decide how incorrect answers behave, limit hints and change pin settings).
+- Modify game’s settings (game name, welcome text, finish text, time limit, language, overwrite task timers if needed, decide how incorrect answers behave, limit hints and change pin settings).

 Create event and you are ready to go!

 All the locations (also finish) are visible in the beginning of the game.
-Players need to go to the right locations to open the questions.
+Players need to go to the right locations to open the tasks.

 Rogain type of game end if: